shizmob/arcade-docs/andamiro/board/mkv.md

 * `4A`: ???
 * `59`: ???
 * `52`: ???
-* `60`: Video output over VGA shows the Andamiro logo on white background, first actual video output visible
+* `60`: Video output over VGA shows the Andamiro logo on white background, the first actual video output visible
 * `98`: ???
 * `6A`: ???